bradflaugher/AI-101/EXEC_1hr.md

 * When there is no right answer, let ML suggest one.
 * When you need a magic filter or sort, try ML.
 [The Harvard Admissions Magic Sort](https://beta.openai.com/playground/p/oDzhJ5GI9FwJGy3QwzIWN0L7)

+### Final note on Skynet [From Jeff Hawkins](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675797)

+> The second requirement of goal-misalignment risk is that an intelligent machine can commandeer the Earth's resources to pursue its goals, or in other ways prevent us from stopping it...
+We have similar concerns with humans.
+This is why no single person or entity can control the entire internet and why we require multiple people to launch a nuclear missile.
+Intelligent machines will not develop misaligned goals unless we go to great lengths to endow them with that ability.
+Even if they did, no machine can commandeer the world's resources unless we let it.
+We don't let a single human, or even a small number of humans, control the world's resources.
+We need to be similarly careful with machines.
 ## Appendix: Additional readings and resources

 ### From The Economist...